Professional Development Programme

 Friday 1st September: Anna Barlow from 6:30pm

-We are in the process of booking talks for Sept / Oct, details coming soon!
+We are in the process of booking more talks for this autumn, details coming soon!

 As well as onsite staff we have visiting academics, makers and lecturers coming to the studio to discuss their own practice and share their experiences.
 Our aim is for them to interact with members and offer advice.
 Areas we have recently touch on include: